-Indicator Reference Indicator Criteria (A) Net Proceeds Deposited The Criteria is not applicable.
-DC Water did not issue Green Bonds during the fiscal year 2019.
-(B) Bond Draws Amounts reimbursed to DC Water from the Series 2018A Bond, 2017A Bond, 2015A Bond and 2014A Bond Construction Accounts for expenses paid related to the DC Clean Rivers Project during the fiscal year.
+Indicator Reference Indicator Criteria (A) Net Proceeds Deposited Criteria not applicable.
+DC Water did not issue Green Bonds during the fiscal year 2021.
+(B) Bond Draws Amounts reimbursed to DC Water from the Series 2019A Bond Construction Account(s) for expenses paid related to the DC Clean Rivers Project during the fiscal year.
+(C) Unspent Bond Proceeds The total amount of unspent proceeds held with the trustee and invested in 100% US Treasury Money Market Funds from the Series 2019A bond as of the fiscal year end.

-The net proceeds of the Series 2018A Bond, 2017A Bond, 2015A Bond and 2014A Bond were deposited into segregated accounts (the Series 2018A Bond, 2017A Bond, 2015A Bond, and Series 2014A Bond Construction Accounts) under DC Water's Master Indenture of Trust, as amended and supplemented (the Indenture) and are invested pursuant to the Indenture and DC Water's Investment Policy.
+The net proceeds of each of the Series 2019A Bond, 2018A Bond, 2017A Bond, 2015A Bond and 2014A Bond were deposited into segregated accounts (the Series 2019A Bond, 2018A Bond, 2017A Bond, 2015A Bond, and Series 2014A Bond Construction Accounts) under DC Water's Master Indenture of Trust, as amended and supplemented (the Indenture) and are invested pursuant to the Indenture and DC Water's Investment Policy.
 All uses of the proceeds taken from the respective Construction Accounts were used to fund DC Clean Rivers Project costs.
-The following tables provide the 2019 net proceeds deposited related to the Series 2018A Bond, the FY 2019 bond draws reimbursed to DC Water from the Series 2018A Bond, 2017A Bond, 2015A Bond, and the 2014A Bond Construction Accounts, as well as the cumulative net proceeds deposited and bond draws from the bond issuance dates through September 30, 2019:
+The following tables provides the FY 2021 bond draws reimbursed to DC Water from the Series 2019A Bond Construction Account, as well as the cumulative net proceeds deposited and bond draws from the bond issuance dates through September 30, 2021: